Revathi-N/Data-Backup-Restoring-using-RPA/README.md

    <li>The file gets downloaded and saved in the respective folder, and if the respective folder is not available it will automatically        creates the folder and save in it.</li>

 ## Module 2: Backup process
-   <li>The data from the multiple number of files is  being and read and stored in a separate excel file.</li>
+   <li>The data from the multiple number of files are being read and stored in a separate excel file.</li>
    <li>Then that excel file gets stored in the Orchestrator queue for backup.</li>

 ## Module 3: Restoring process